3DBAG/3dbag-specs/README.md

-# 3DBAG Attributes Schema
+# 3DBAG Specifications

-Attribute schema of the 3DBAG.
+Attribute specification of the 3DBAG.

-`attributes.json`: The schema of each 3DBAG attribute.
+`attributes.json`: The specification of each 3DBAG attribute.

 `attributes.schema.json`: The schema of `attributes.json`.